aws-samples/serverless-patterns/apigw-private-custom-domain-name-cross-account/README.md

 ### How it works

-This pattern utilizes two AWS Sccounts and their respective templates.
+This pattern utilizes two AWS Accounts and their respective templates.

 1. **Account A** : Hosts the Private API Gateway and the Private Custom Domain Name:
     -  **Amazon API Gateway (Private)**: Receives requests from the Account B via the Execute VPC Endpoint deployed in Account B